 An examination of the evolution of contemporary relationships such as dating, cohabitation and marriage.
 The implications of changes in relationships and their effect on the individual, family and society will be analyzed.
+This is a "D" course.

 Sociology of Women